jmafoster1/efsm-sal/README.md

 In order to run SAL on these examples, you need to have the `lib` directory location in your `SALCONTEXTPATH` environment variable.
 You can set this variable in your `.bashrc` file if you're using bash.
 If you're not using bash, you're on your own!

 ### Isabelle
 Our toolset is designed to work with the [Isabelle/HOL](https://isabelle.in.tum.de/) theorem prover.
+Full install instructions can be found (here)[https://isabelle.in.tum.de/installation.html].

+###AFP
-Our toolset makes reference to the [Extended Finite State Machine](https://www.isa-afp.org/entries/Extended_Finite_State_Machines.html) entry in the Archive of Formal Proofs.
-This is only available from 2020 onwards.
+Our toolset makes reference to the [Extended Finite State Machine](https://www.isa-afp.org/entries/Extended_Finite_State_Machines.html) entry in Isabelle's Archive of Formal Proofs, which must be [installed separately][https://www.isa-afp.org/using.html] to Isabelle/HOL.
+The Extended Finite State Machine entry is available from 2020 onwards.
 If you are using an older version, you will need to upgrade or manually install the entry.

+Please note that the reference name changed from `EFSM` to `Extended_Finite_State_Machines` between the 2020 and 2021 releases.
+Our tool supports the 2021 name.
+If you are using the 2020 version, you will need to either update the entry or manually change `import Extended_Finite_State_Machines.EFSM` to `import EFSM.EFSM` at the top of any generated theory files.

 ## Tools
 Our tools are located in the `jars` directory.
 Each can be run using `java -jar TOOLNAME.jar file/to/convert`, where `file/to/convert` is the filepath of the file to convert, and `TOOLNAME` is one of the following: